-At their March 24 meeting, the Kenmore City Council unanimously passed two motions, 7-0, authorizing the City Manager to move forward with the implementation of near-term and midterm actions to improve safety and awareness of pedestrians and cyclists in our community.
+City Council unanimously passed two motions at their March 24 meeting authorizing the City Manager to move forward with the implementation of near-term and midterm actions to improve safety and awareness of pedestrians and cyclists in our community.
 The safety actions focus on three key elements: engineering, education and enforcement.

 20-year Sidewalk Program

 Pedestrian & Bicycle Safety Ad Hoc Citizen Committee

 Thank you to the 100+ people for sharing your input on pedestrian and bicycle safety through the online survey and at the Town Hall Meeting on June 24.
 Your comments will help the committee and staff in moving forward with the creation of the pedestrian and bicycle strategy.

 The Kenmore City Council invites you to have Coffee with Council on the 1st Monday at 7:30 a.m. and the 3rd Saturday at 8:00 a.m. of each month at Espresso Works, 6734 NE 181st Street.
 Citizens are encouraged to attend these informal sessions to ask questions, discuss issues and offer suggestions on any topic of interest.
 August sessions are canceled.